Credit Cards With Instalment Plans

 Cons

 A credit card instalment plan allows you to repay a specified amount in fixed instalments over time, often with no interest.
 It functions like a personal loan, repaid over a chosen period, such as 18 months.
-You don’t need to reapply for the credit card but must request the instalment plan to be set up.
+You don’t need to reapply for the credit card, but you must request the instalment plan to be set up.
 Once in place, you will make fixed repayments until the debt is cleared.

 How do credit card instalment plans work?